a455jldvmsrwll1a/AuthorisedKeysMC/README.md

 - Passwordless authentication
 - Players do not spawn until the full login process is complete.
+- Cross-loader play (i.e., Neoforge client can join Fabric server, provided there are no other conflicts).
 - Create and use multiple key pairs. (optional)
 - Password encryption for private keys (optional)
 - When using encrypted private keys, passwords are neither stored on disk nor sent over the network.
 - Host key verification (via trust-on-first-use)
 - Bind multiple keys to a given username on the server. (configurable max limit)
 - ID aliasing per username, i.e. UUID spoofing. *Use with caution.*

+## Compatibility Warning

+This mod/plugin is a bit invasive, as the Fabric, Neoforge, and Forge versions make use of several Mixins, particularly in `ServerLoginPacketListenerImpl`.

+In the Paper version, a custom handler is inserted into the netty channel pipeline for the duration of the login, and the plugin itself makes use of reflection.

+That said, I have found that ViaVersion, ViaFabric, and ViaBackwards somehow work.

+Expect things to break if there are also other mods/plugins that touch these areas.

 ## Server Configuration